chuan-khuna/studying-in-the-UK-plan/Notes/Phattharanat Khunakornophat.md

 - Data Visualisation
 - [[Data Science]]
 - NLP
-- Python, R, I would love to using programming languages rather than tools.
+- Python, R, I would love to use programming languages rather than tools.

 ## ETC.